History Files

 716

 Bilge and his brother, Kül Tigin, army commander-in-chief, overthrow the weak Inel Qaghan.
-The two are later credited with starting the process of civilisation amongst the Turks in a khaganate that now stretches once again to the Caspian Sea.
+The two are later credited with starting the process of civilisation amongst the Turks in a khaganate which now stretches once again to the Caspian Sea.
 Unfortunately, no major settlement of their survives intact to the modern day.

 Altai Mountains